Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Abstract

 \section{Abstract}

 Extreme mass-ratio inspirals (EMRIs) offer a promising avenue to test extra-dimensional physics through gravitational wave (GW) observations.
-In this work, we study equatorial eccentric EMRIs around a spherically symmetric braneworld black hole, focusing on the influence of a tidal charge parameter arising as extra dimensions.
-Using the fact of $tr$-symmetry of the spacetime under consideration, we implement the Modified Teukolsky Equation (MTE) framework and compute observables, as well as compare the results with those from the standard Teukolsky formalism for general relativity (GR).
-Our analysis reveals significant deviations in dephasing and mismatch values, especially for the higher eccentricities.
-These findings highlight not only the observational potential of future low-frequency detectors like the Laser Interferometer Space Antenna (LISA) but also the necessity of using the MTE framework for accurately modeling binaries in theories beyond GR.
+In this work, we study equatorial eccentric EMRIs around a spherically symmetric braneworld black hole, focusing on the influence of a tidal charge parameter arising from extra dimensions.
+Using the fact of $tr$-symmetry of the spacetime under consideration, we implement the Modified Teukolsky Equation (MTE) framework, incorporating the non-Ricci-flat nature of the spacetime.
+We compute the relevant observables and perform a comparative analysis with the results obtained from the Dudley-Finley (DF) approximation.
+Our findings indicate that the constraint on the tidal charge remains nearly the same in both approaches\textemdash MTE and DF\textemdash thus supporting previous studies on EMRIs in braneworld scenarios within the DF approximation.
+Furthermore, the difference in the mismatch between the two formulations exhibits deviations as the orbital eccentricity increases.
+Therefore, these findings highlight not only the observational potential of future low-frequency detectors like the Laser Interferometer Space Antenna (LISA) but also bring out the effectiveness of the DF approximation as well as the importance of the MTE framework for accurately modeling binaries in theories beyond GR.

 \end{CJK*}